VigneshVSV/hololinked-docs/source/howto/index.rst

 ``self.device = Spectrometer.from_serial_number(self.serial_number)``
 |br|

 However, to avoid generating such an internal data container and instead apply the value on the device, one may supply custom get-set methods using the fget and fset argument.
 This is generally useful as the hardware is a better source of truth about the value of a property.
-Further, the write value of a property may not always correspond to a read value due to hardware limitations, say, a linear stage could not move to the requested position due to obstacles.
+Further, the write value of a property may not always correspond to a read value due to hardware limitations.
+Say, a linear stage position property write is a command that requests a stage to move to a certain position, whereas the read returns the current position.
+If the stage could not reach the target position due to obstacles, the write and read values differ.

 Events are to be used to asynchronously push data to clients.
-One can store captured data in properties & supply clients with the measured data using events:
+For example, one can supply clients with the measured data using events:

 .. literalinclude:: code/thing_with_http_server.py
     :language: python
     :linenos:
-    :lines: 2-3, 5-20, 23-25, 66-85
+    :lines: 2-3, 7-11, 16-19, 24-28, 69-88

-Events can be defined as class or instance attributes and will be tunnelled as HTTP server sent events.
-Data may also be polled by the client repeatedly but events save network time.
+Data may also be polled by the client repeatedly but events save network time or allow sending data which cannot be timed, like alarm messages.
+Arbitrary payloads are supported, as long as the data is serializable.

 As previously stated, if one is not interested or not knowledgable to write a HTTP interface, one may drop the URL paths and HTTP methods altogether.
 In this case, the URL paths and HTTP methods will be autogenerated.